Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 1. Click the ‘Draw’ button,
 2. Draw a polygon representing the area of interest in the map frame (hold the right mouse button down to move the map without adding a node)
->The polygon should tightly fit the area of interest.
+>The polygon should tightly frame the area of interest.
 This saves time for completing tiles that are not of interest (i.e. ocean, forest)
 3. Click on your starting point to complete the polygon

 or